jarelllama/Scam-Blocklist/data/README.md

 - Domains are filtered against a whitelist (scam reporting sites, forums, genuine stores, etc.), along with other filtering
 - Domains are compared against the Cisco Umbrella Toplist
 - Domains found in the toplist are checked manually
-- Resolving `www` subdomains are included in the domains list
+- Resolving `www` and `m` subdomains are included in the domains list
-- Domains that are found in toplist/whitelist updates are vetted manually
+- Domains found in toplist/whitelist updates are vetted manually

-Malicious domains found in [r/Scams](https://www.reddit.com/r/Scams) are also added after being manually vetted.
+Malicious domains found in [r/Scams](https://www.reddit.com/r/Scams) are occasionally added after being manually vetted.

 To see the full filtering process check out the code in the repository.